shuobai/SRA_111_13_Spring/syllabus.md

 * Illness (a medical excuse from your health care provider may be required).
 * University-approved curricular or extra-curricular activity (prior permission from the instructor is required in this case)
 * Emergency military service (excluding regular pre-scheduled activities)
-* _Extreme_ family emergency or death (typically not weddings, graduations, or similar festivities) o Religious Holiday (notify instructor at the beginning of the semester)
+* _Extreme_ family emergency or death (typically not weddings, graduations, or similar festivities)
+* Religious Holiday (notify instructor at the beginning of the semester)

 ### 5b.
 Assignments

 #### Individual vs. group assignments
-All assignments (quizzes, projects, etc.) are considered individual assignments and NOT group assignments UNLESS _clearly__ specified by the instructor in writing.
+All assignments (quizzes, projects, etc.) are considered individual assignments and NOT group assignments UNLESS _clearly_ specified by the instructor in writing.
 If you are having problems, come and see us during office hours as soon as possible.
 Note that with so many students _we do not accept assignments sent to instructors via email or as an email attachment_.

 #### Late assignments
 Students are responsible for completing their own work and submitting it as directed on the assignment.
 All assignments must be completed on time to receive credit.
 Since assignments are noted in the syllabus and are given well in advance, students are encouraged to complete assignments well before the due date. __Late assignments will result in a 20% point reduction__.
 Note that assignments will not be accepted after feedback or answers have been provided to the class (typically one week following assignment due date).